mmakiuchi/multimodal_emotion_recognition/README.md

 ## Dataset

-We evaluated our method with the IEMOCAPdataset.
+We evaluated our method with the IEMOCAP dataset.
 Therefore, the scripts were written assuming it is possible to organize the data in 5 sessions, and according to the speaker's gender.
 To request access to the IEMOCAP dataset, and, to know more about this dataset, refer to the [IEMOCAP webpage](https://sail.usc.edu/iemocap/) .

 ## How to run the scripts